-Here you can read the latest news about the Fund, links to useful external websites, and details of the Trustees who are responsible for the running of the Fund.
-Confidential information about the Fund is available through our section on the website of the Fund's administrators Capita and in our printed newsletter, Update.
+Here you can read the latest news about RPF, access links to useful external websites and find details of the Trustees who are responsible for the running of RPF.
+Confidential information about RPF is available through the members website run by the Scheme Administrators, Capita and in our printed newsletter "Update".

 Make an Enquiry